NotReallySynthPlls/NotReallySynthPlls/docs/talk/index.md

 *[Rahman & Fritchman, "Proceedings of Bora's Course"](https://github.com/NotReallySynthPlls/FinalReport/blob/master/conference_101719.pdf)*

 In the serial link, in contrast, transmitter and receiver have related but *different clocks* - specifically from the perspective of clock-source noise.
-A receiver CDR PLL commonly derives (what it hopes to be) a phase-shift replica of the TX clock.
+A receiver CDR PLL commonly derives (what it hopes to be) a phase-shifted replica of the TX clock.
 By definition this PLL has finite bandwidth, so noise on the TX clock outside this bandwidth (e.g. the immediate response to a phase step) is filtered out, mis-aligning the sampling time and increasing the BER.

 ![image-20201203101333726](image-20201203101333726.png)

 *Talbot & Co, [ITC 2004](https://ieeexplore-ieee-org.libproxy.berkeley.edu/stamp/stamp.jsp?tp=&arnumber=1387390), [DesignCon 2005](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.134.398&rep=rep1&type=pdf)*

-Note the fact that TX and RX reside on separate chips doesn't directly affect this sensitivity.
+Note the fact that TX and RX reside on separate chips doesn't (directly) matter at all.
 Source-synchronous inter-chip interfaces, such as those commonly used by DRAM, look much more like the synchronous logic in this respect.

 A few simple thought experiments can help tease out which sensitivity any given system has.
 For a system with nominal period T: